jphafner/physicsReader/reader2/r2-02-RollCall.md

 Venus may be brighter but it is confined to the near neighborhood of the Sun and is never seen at midnight.
 The second brightest, however, can shine through all the hours of night and so it should fittingly be named for the chief god.
 The Babylonians accordingly named it &ldquo;Marduk.&rdquo;
-The Greeks followed suit and called it &ldquo;Zeus,&rdquo; and the Romans named it Jupiter.
+The Greeks followed suit and called it &ldquo;Zeus,&rdquo; and the Romans named it <em>Jupiter</em>.
 The genitive form of Jupiter is <em>Jovis</em>, so that we speak of the &ldquo;Jovian satellites.&rdquo;
 A person born under the astrological influence of Jupiter is &ldquo;jovial.&rdquo;